hex13/enter-ghost/packages/transmutable/README.md

 }); // returns: { foo: { bar: 11 } }
 ```

+---

+---
+### Transmutable project

-It provides mutable-like interface for immutable code.
+Transmutable provides mutable-like interface for immutable code.
 No more `...` / `Object.assign`.
 Now this is handled automatic (via ES6 Proxies or fallback diffing if Proxies are not available).

 1. You create a normal JS object
 2. You run `transform` function (or `transformAt` if you want to  apply changes to the slice of state)